Sanna-s-LAB/Women4Health/Code_for_Busonero_et_al_2023/README.md

-This code was used for manuscript: Busonero et al, EHJ Open 2024, https://doi.org/10.1093/ehjopen/oeae012
+This code was used for statistical analyses carried out on the published article:
+Busonero et al, EHJ Open 2024, https://doi.org/10.1093/ehjopen/oeae012

 In this folder you will find two R codes.
 Those were used to: